Today, I want to do something different! I want to share a term I’ve learned, it’s called situational fluency. That’s right, situational fluency.

 Becoming Situationally Fluent

 I teach marketing courses at universities.
 Students often ask me for templates.
 They want black-and-white answers.
-They want me to tell them to use this template at this situation, use that template for that situation.
+They want me to tell them to use this template in this situation, use that template for that situation.
 However, marketing is different from product to product, from industry to industry, even from company to company.
 Templates need to change based on situations.
 I always tell my students, I can give you templates, but you need to improvise and adjust the templates for the situations you find yourselves in.
-I encourage them to modify my templates.
-I even ask them to share their modified templates with me and I am more than happy to write a blog post about it.
-I told them that only when they can modify my templates are they demonstrating solid understanding of the processes they represent.
+I encourage them to modify my templates, even ask them to share their modified templates with me and I am more than happy to write a blog post about it.
+What I told them is that only when they can modify my templates are they demonstrating a solid understanding of the processes they represent.
 It’s like learning basic waltz moves.
 Once you get the basics down you can finally let your creativity go and improvise as you go.
-You can create your own choreography and be situational no matter what types of waltz music is playing.
-You adapt as you mood moves you.
+You can create your own choreography and be situational no matter what types of waltz music are playing.
+You adapt as your mood moves you.

 When you get advice from marketing experts or read steps from how-to books, don’t follow them without thinking.
 Analyze the situations you are in, take the essence of their instructions and modify as you see fit.
 Create your own formula!

 Be situationally fluent.
 That’s my motto for this week.